filipdumitrascu/ml_applied/README.md

 | Unpopular           | 0.65      | 0.22   | 0.33     | 218     |
 | Viral               | 0.17      | 0.13   | 0.15     | 437     |

-Un model MLP (Multi-Layer Perceptron) a fost antrenat folosind biblioteca scikit-learn pentru a prezice categoria de popularitate a articolelor de știri (popularity_category).
-Modelul a fost antrenat pe datele procesate (X_train, y_train) și a utilizat următorii hiperparametri:
+An MLP (Multi-Layer Perceptron) model was trained using the scikit-learn library to predict the popularity category of news articles (popularity_category).
+The model was trained on the processed data (X_train, y_train) and used the following hyperparameters:
-Arhitectura:
+Architecture:
-- Straturi ascunse (hidden_layer_sizes): două straturi ascunse cu 256 și 128 de neuroni;
+- Hidden layers (hidden_layer_sizes): two hidden layers with 256 and 128 neurons;
-- Funcție de activare (activation): relu, aleasă pentru eficiența sa în propagarea gradientului și învățarea non-liniară.
+- Activation function (activation): ReLU, chosen for its efficiency in gradient propagation and non-linear learning.
-Optimizare:
+Optimization:
-- Algoritm (solver): adam, optimizator eficient pentru date mari și sparse;
+- Algorithm (solver): adam, an efficient optimizer for large and sparse data;
-- Rată de învățare (learning_rate_init): 0.001 — valoare implicită adecvată pentru stabilitate;
+- Learning rate (learning_rate_init): 0.001 — default value suitable for stability;
-- Număr maxim de epoci (max_iter): 3000 — permite rețelei suficiente cicluri de antrenament pentru convergență.
+- Maximum number of epochs (max_iter): 3000 — allows the network sufficient training cycles for convergence.
-Regularizare:
+Regularization:
-- Early stopping: activat (early_stopping=True) — antrenarea se oprește când performanța de validare nu mai crește;
+- Early stopping: enabled (early_stopping=True) — training stops when validation performance no longer increases;
-- Regularizare L2 (alpha): 0.0001 — previne suprapotrivirea penalizând ponderile mari.
+- L2 regularization (alpha): 0.0001 — prevents overfitting by penalizing large weights.

-Modelul a obținut o acuratețe generală de 64.48%, cu următoarele observații importante extrase din matricea de confuzie:
+The model achieved an overall accuracy of 64.48%, with the following important observations extracted from the confusion matrix:
-- Slightly Popular și Moderately Popular sunt cel mai bine clasificate (f1-scores de 0.77 și 0.67), fiind și cele mai frecvente clase;
+- Slightly Popular and Moderately Popular are the best classified (f1-scores of 0.77 and 0.67), being also the most frequent classes;
-- Popular are o performanță decentă (f1 ≈ 0.48), dar confuziile sunt frecvente cu Moderately Popular;
+- Popular performs decently (f1 ≈ 0.48), but confusions with Moderately Popular are frequent;
-- Clasele Unpopular și Viral sunt slab clasificate (f1 ≈ 0.15–0.33), cu numeroase confuzii către Popular și Slightly Popular.
+- The Unpopular and Viral classes are poorly classified (f1 ≈ 0.15–0.33), with numerous confusions with Popular and Slightly Popular.
-- Modelul tinde să favorizeze clasele dominante și are dificultăți în a învăța reprezentări clare pentru clasele rare.
-De asemenea, observăm că Viral este frecvent confundată cu Popular, iar Unpopular este distribuită între mai multe clase.
+- The model tends to favor dominant classes and has difficulty learning clear representations for rare classes.
+We also note that Viral is frequently confused with Popular, and Unpopular is distributed among several classes.

 ![alt text](images/news_popularity/algorithms/mlp_loss_curve.png)

 ![alt text](images/news_popularity/algorithms/mlp_accuracy_curve.png)

-## Comparatie
+## Comparison
 | Method | Accuracy-AIR | Accuracy-NEWS |
 |--------|--------------|----------------|
 | dt     | 0.8886       | 0.8135         |